DrNeil/WPDFileTransfer/PortableDevices/README.md

 # WPDFileTransfer
-Copy files to/from your pc/phone using c#
+Copy files to/from your PC/phone using c#
+This will work for other portable devices such as SD cards

 Windows Portable Device file transfer